gwendul/GriffySeasonalityStudy/README.md

 # Data Repository for Soil Micro and Macro Fauna at Griffy Woods IURTP
 Scripts, Workflows, and Data associated with the manuscript:

-_Seasonal variation of micro and macro soil invertebrate communities in a temperate forest_ in review
+_Seasonal variation of micro and macro soil invertebrate communities in a temperate forest_, in review

 ## Authors
 Kieran C Ball